amloelxer/account-demo-project/README.md

 npx typeorm schema:sync -d dist/data-source.js
 ```

-From there you can run any of three projects with
+From there you can run any of three projects by transferring into their directory and running

 ```
 npm run start